 Read More | Enjoy small museums?
 Here are some of my favourite smaller museums in Paris.

-6. The Luxembourg Gardens And Le Grand Bassin
+6. Sail A Boat On Le Grand Bassin

 You’ll be drawn immediately to the Grand Bassin in le Jardin du Luxembourg.
 The large, octagonal pond opposite the Palais du Luxembourg, is always active.
-Sit here and pay attention to Parisian life.
+One of the best things to do in the Luxembourg Gardens is sit here and pay attention to Parisian life.
 The young crowd sail their boats, squealing with delight as they cross the Grand Bassin, and the adults chat, sip rosé, and read (and some chase the littlest of kids so they don’t fall into the fountain!).

-This has been a tradition in Paris for over 90 years!
-The relaxing, the chasing and the sailboats.
-Hand-made wooden boats, hand-sewn fabric sails and a stick to push them across the Grand Bassin are what you get when you rent a sailboat for €3.50 for 30 minutes.
+Sailing boats in the Grand Bassin has been a tradition in Paris for over 90 years!
+The relaxing, the chasing, and the sailboats.
+Hand-made wooden boats, hand-sewn fabric sails and a long stick to push them across the Grand Bassin are what you get when you rent a sailboat for €3.50 for 30 minutes.

 Read More | The Jardin du Luxembourg is my top pick for a Paris garden but here are other great parks: